• facebook

 The team have been dealing with several dogs sadly suffering from rabies; which involves the dangerous operation of capturing the dog so it can be humanely PTS (there is no cure), followed by delivering a poster campaign to warn local residents to be on the lookout whilst we also notify medical practitioners should anyone in the area be bitten by a street dog.
 Over 1000 Afghan nationals are known to die each year from rabies.

-Now that we no longer have soldier companion animal rescues as part of the Nowzad mission we have moved towards supporting the working animals of Kabul; the overworked and under cared for donkeys and horses.
+There are approximately 5,900 working donkeys, horses and mules working in Kabul and its surrounding districts.
+Many suffer from overwork and neglect.
+The animals are often owned by the poorest members of society who struggle to provide even the most basic of care.
 We have had a steady stream of working animal clients, struggling with severe and often very old wounds from ill-fitting saddles or harnesses.
 Many horses and donkeys suffer injuries from failing down whilst navigating uneven or soft ground whilst carrying unbelievable heavy loads.

 img